Microneedling for Burn Scars

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you are on anticoagulant medications (blood thinners).

-Is microneedling safe for treating burn scars?
+What prior data suggests that microneedling is safe for treating burn scars?

 This trial is for individuals aged 16 or older with at least two hypertrophic scars from burns, who can consent to treatment.
 It's not suitable for those with keloid scars, mature scar sites, certain psychiatric or cognitive impairments, skin conditions like psoriasis or eczema near the scar site, allergies to ultrasound gel, language barriers in English or French, or those on anticoagulants.Inclusion Criteria